 Cooking up Change is a dynamic culinary competition that puts student voices front-and-center in the national dialogue about school food.
-With limited ingredients, tight deadlines and real-life constraints, teams of high school culinary students take on a big challenge: create a delicious, nutritious school lunch for about $1 per meal.
+With limited ingredients, tight deadlines and real-life constraints, teams of high school culinary students take on a big challenge: Create a delicious, nutritious school lunch that their peers will enjoy.

-Healthy Schools Campaign launched Cooking up Change in Chicago in 2007 to engage student chefs and the broader community in a dialogue about critical changes needed in our nation’s school meal program.
-In addition to spotlighting remarkable student talent, Cooking up Change brings attention to the challenges of serving fresh, healthy school meals and the need for reform in our school food system.
+Healthy Schools Campaign launched Cooking up Change in Chicago in 2007 to engage students and the broader community in a dialogue about critical changes needed in our nation’s school meal program.

-Ten cities across the country will host Cooking up Change contests this season: Chicago, Houston, Jacksonville, Little Rock, Los Angeles, Memphis, Orange County, Orlando, Wichita and Winston-Salem.
-In the spring, winners from each city travel to Washington, D.C. for the national finals and raise their voices for healthy school food at a legislative briefing.
+Cities across the country will host Cooking up Change contests this season including Chicago, Detroit, Houston, Jacksonville, Memphis, Orange County, Orlando, Washington, D.C., and Wichita.
+The winning team from each city travels to Washington, D.C., to compete in the national finals, present their meals at a Congressional briefing and raise their voices for healthy school food.

 American Federation of Teachers